Meetings & Appointments

 1.814.863.2583 (Fax service not available).

-Meetings with me can occur online through an online videoconferencing service licensed to me personally and available at https://psu.zoom.us/my/davidpassmore, which is accessible through computers running Windows, Linux, and Macintosh operating systems or on devices operating on iOS or Android.
+Meetings with me can occur online through an online videoconferencing service licensed to me through Penn State and available at https://psu.zoom.us/my/davidpassmore, which is accessible through computers running Windows, Linux, and Macintosh operating systems or on devices operating on iOS or Android.
 You receive a password for connection to an online meeting for which a password is established when the meeting is scheduled (not all online meetings are passworded).

 Public Slide Decks